Executive Committee, 2025-2026

 Co-Chair, 2023-present

-Professor of English, Auburn University
+Professor of English, Auburn University, United States

 Research Interests: Women writers, Victorian fiction, the new Woman, ecocriticism, ecological crime, critical plant studies, digital humanities